-Grade 5 in any GCSE Science, Grade 5 in GCSE Maths and Grades 5 and 6 in GCSE English Language and Literature(either way around).
+Grade 6 in any GCSE Science, Grade 5 in GCSE Maths and Grade 5 in GCSE English Language or Literature.

 Psychology has a broad range of real world applications in everyday life, ranging from managing stress, health and mental illness, as well as understanding personal development, social interaction and the influences in our environment.

 Psychology offers good career prospects.
 There are a wide range of possible careers in psychology including: therapists and counsellors, mental health professionals, child psychologists, sports psychologists, occupational psychologists, and educational psychologists.
 The skills you learn will also readily transfer to many other careers.
 These skills include oral and written communication, computer literacy, numeracy, problem-solving and the ability to carry out independent research.
 Therefore the jobs these skills support are many and varied.
 They range from health and social welfare occupations, such as teaching, nursing, policing etc. to professional and managerial jobs, such as Chartered Accountant and Marketing Manager.
 Graduates have also entered administration, information and resource management work, sales, retail and the media.

 There are many careers that you can go into following a degree in psychology!